mshokrnezhad/Solving_Puzzles_with_Python/README.md

 ## About This Project

 The purpose of this project is to:
-1. Improve my problem-solving skills
+1. Improve my problem-solving skills.
-2. Enhance my understanding of mathematics and algorithms
+2. Enhance my understanding of mathematics and algorithms.
-3. Practice coding in [your preferred programming language]
+3. Practice coding in Python.

 ## Structure